 The Farrelly's journey from Ireland

-In 1850 a young couple left their home in Castletown Kilpatrick, in the townland of Ballinaskerry, County Meath, which was still suffering the ravages of An Ghort Mhór (Ireland's Great Hunger / Famine).
-In a desperate bid for survival, they had decided, in common with many of their fellow Irish men and women, to seek a new life across the Atlantic ocean in America.
+In 1850 a young couple left their home in Castletown Kilpatrick, in the townland of Ballinaskerry, Co Meath, which was still suffering the ravages of An Ghort Mhór (Ireland's Great Hunger / Famine).
+In a desperate bid for survival, they had decided, in common with many of their fellow Irish men and women, to seek a new life across the Atlantic Ocean in America.

 John Farrelly and his wife Margaret bid a final farewell to their families as they knew this would be a one-way journey with no guarantees of a safe arrival in America aboard the harsh conditions of the cramped coffin ships.